Embark on a Guided Kruger National Park Safari with Mashalas Travel

 Our experienced team of professionals will take you on a journey to get a sense of what it really means to become one with nature.
-On both the day and night tours that we offer, guests can listen to exciting facts about the history of the Kruger National Park and the animals which inhabit it.
+On both the private day and night tours that we offer, guests can listen to exciting facts about the history of the Kruger National Park and the animals which inhabit it.

 Your safety is our main priority, apart from making sure you have the adventure of a lifetime.
 A qualified tour guide will accompany you on your wildlife experience.
 This person will answer any questions and accommodate special requests to the best of their ability.
 In the very rare occasion of an emergency, the Mashalas Travel guide will take the lead to get you out of the situation in the safest possible way.

 We offer unique safari tour packages to the Kruger Park.
-There are luxurious day and night tours available at affordable prices.
+There are luxurious private day and night tours available at affordable prices.

 |Day Tour to KNP from Johannesburg||R 5 500 pp|